Ladies and gentlemen, start your engines!

 ... and added some shades afterwards.
 Almost there!

 Now the real fun begins!
 For the dirt I put color on small pieces of foam and dab the paint on the models.
 Much like dry brushing, but with foam and dabs.
 I also tried to splash the paint on the cars (once) with a brush.
-But that's not worth the effort and can really be a mess.
+But that's not worth the effort in my opinion (and can really cause a mess).

 The rust effects were done with Citadel Ryza Rust...

-... and after adding a few more details the car is finished.
+... and after adding a few more details the car is finished and ready to go!

 Thanks for reading!
 I hope this helps.
 Stay tuned for more!